Damien Lim: Petaling Jaya City and Negeri Sembilan

 Damien signed with Petaling Jaya City in 2020 but did not made any appearances for the club.
 In 2021 he signed with Negeri Sembilan and become the first choice goalkeeper throughout the season.
 He ended the season as a Malaysia Premier League champion with Negeri Sembilan.

-Sabah F.C.
-(Malaysia)
+Sabah (Malaysia)

 Damien signed with Sabah F.C. in December 2021 to rejoin with his former youth coach Ong Kim Swee.
 He made his debut on 12 March 2022 in a 2–0 over Respect FC in the 2022 Malaysia FA Cup.
 He made his first ever Malaysia Super League appearances on 10 September 2022 in a 3–2 home defeat to Selangor where he came in replacing Khairul Fahmi Che Mat.

-However, He made a comeback and gave the most best performance when against JDT FC on 15 & 20 November 2022 (semi-finals).
+However, He made a comeback and gave the most best performance when against JDT FC on 15 and 20 November 2022 (semi-finals).
 He also makes two JDT FC's penalties failed to make a goal as 20 November 2022.
 He became the first keeper in Malaysia to successfully save a penalty kick by Johor Darul Takzim's (JDT FC) venomous striker, Bergson da Silva.